 Specifically, the Climate Impact portfolio invests half of its assets in the iShares MSCI ACWI Low Carbon Target ETF (CRBN).
 It's worth noting that low carbon does not mean carbon-free.

 The rest of the Climate Impact portfolio is invested in SPYX, EFAX, and EEMX.
-SPYX also scores a C on Fossil Free Funds, but the other two score slightly better with a B grade.
+SPYX also scores a C on Fossil Free Funds.
+On the other hand, the other two score slightly better with a B grade.

 Social Impact Portfolio